 Currently Docsy supports only GitHub repository links “out of the box”.
 If you are using another repository such as Bitbucket and would like generated repository links, feel free to add a feature request or update our theme.

-There are three variables you can configure in
+There are four variables you can configure in

 The URL for your site’s source repository.
-This is used to generate the Edit this page and Create documentation issue links.
+This is used to generate the Edit this page, Create child page, and Create documentation issue links.

 github_repo = "https://github.com/google/docsy"

 Specify a value here if your content directory is not in your repo’s root directory.
 For example, this site is in the

 userguide subdirectory of its repo.
 Setting this value means that your edit links will go to the right page.